|Login||Logout||Register||Contact the Webmaster||PayPal Me|

 Pans needed: A cast iron skillet, griddle, dutch oven, or other pan, 10 more inches in diameter.
 (In January of 2012 I prepared this dish using the Lodge 14-inch cast iron pizza pan.
 I used exactly the same amount of ingredients…and the results were incredible!)

 Add extra virgin olive oil to either a plate or bowl, and roll the dough balls on it to completely cover the outsides with olive oil.
-Cover the bowl with a cloth or towel, and let stand for about 2 and 1/4 hours (two hours and fifteen minutes), or longer if possible.
+Cover the bowl with plastic wrap, and let stand for about 1 and 1/2 hours, or longer if possible.
 (I like to wait an extra hour and let the dough rise for 2 and 1/2 hours.)
 Alternately, let the covered bowl stand for one hour to rise, then place the bowl into your refrigerator for a slow rising dough, and leave it for at least 12 hours…or up to three days (72 hours).

 If you've risen your dough in the refrigerator, or if you're using store-bought (and chilled) dough, allow the dough to come to room temperature before use.

 At least one hour before baking your pizza (up to three hours at most), take out your cast iron skillet or pan (with a diameter of 10 to 12 inches).
 Coat the surface of the pan (including the sides, if you're using a cast iron skillet) with extra-virgin olive oil.
 Over this, sprinkle on a light coating (not thick – light) of corn meal or semolina flour.
 Add on a sprinkle of black pepper, to add spice to your pizza crust.

-On your countertop, pour a small amount of extra-virgin olive oil, perhaps a teaspoon of oil at most.
+On your countertop, sprinkle one to two tablespoons of flour.
 Spread the oil over your entire work space.
 This will keep the dough from sticking to the countertop as you spread it out.
 Place the dough onto your oiled work space, or simply scoop or dump it out of the bowl.
 Spread the dough out until you have a flat, round dough about a little wider than your pan.
 You can rolling pin to help roll and spread out the dough.

 Pick up the dough, and spread it into your oiled pizza pan.
 Spread it out so that the dough covers the entire pan.
 Sprinkle on about a tablespoon of corn meal or semolina flour over the top, to give it a dry surface without drying the dough.
 Don't add the toppings yet: let the dough rest and rise more while it is in the pan.
 (If you're going to let it rest in the pan more than an hour, cover the pan with plastic wrap.)
 It will rise very slowly at first; but if you are letting it rest for a long time, after two hours there will be a considerable increase in the rising.

 45 minutes to an hour before baking the pizza, preheat the oven as hot as it can go!
 (My oven used to reach 500 degrees Fahrenheit, but it was replaced in 2018 and I was able to crank it to 550 degrees.)
 As the oven is heating, prepare your ingredients.
 Have your pizza toppings ready to be added (mushrooms sliced, meats cooked and prepared if you use sausage, hamburg, chicken, or other meats as toppings).

 Place the whole pizza into the hot oven.
 Bake for 13 minutes at 550 degrees Fahrenheit, or 15 minutes at 500 degrees F. Remove from the oven and place the cast iron pan onto a trivet, cooling rack, or stovetop.
 Leave the pizza in the pan for another five minutes: the hot iron will continue to cook the bottom of the pizza.
 This is the best reason to make pizza in a cast iron pan!